MugabeIgnace/MyNew/README.md

 # MyNew

-Ok let's take as a Big Project, which contains many works for reference's help and ,...
-Ofcourse as studying.
+Ok! let's take this as a Big Project, which contains many works for reference's help and ,...
+Just as studying.

-Then Keep Be Motivated!!!
+Then Keep Being Motivated!!!